Deferred Compensation Program

 - Managed Account Options.
 The WDC also offers

-an optional suite of investment advisory services called Reality
+an optional suite of investment advisory services.
+The services include Online Investment

 Guidance, Online Investment Advice and a Managed Account option.